NicholasW411/Hello-World/README.md

 ## 1. *Project Title*

-*Hello World Sample*
+*Hello World Test*

 ## 2. Description

-Practice using GitHub by creating a sample repository.
-Make sure you add a description to help others understand your project.
+This is me practicing my GitHub skills *which are still developing*.
 ~~The world is flat.~~

 ## 3. Methodologies